MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part5-utilities-routines.md

 7. Choose Process to begin removing history.

-Once history has been removed, you can’t print the Transaction History Report for the ranges of information you removed.
+Once history has been removed, you can't print the Transaction History Report for the ranges of information you removed.

 ### Removing distribution history

 Use the Remove Receivables Distribution History window to remove distribution history.
-If you’re keeping distribution history, a detailed record has been kept of how Receivables Management transactions have affected the balances of posting accounts.
+If you're keeping distribution history, a detailed record has been kept of how Receivables Management transactions have affected the balances of posting accounts.
 If you remove distribution history, you might not have all the information needed to reprint posting journals in the future.

-If you’re using General Ledger, those history records aren’t affected when you remove distribution history in Receivables Management.
+If you're using General Ledger, those history records aren't affected when you remove distribution history in Receivables Management.
 This information is kept separately from transaction history for General Ledger, so you can keep distribution history for Receivables Management regardless of whether you use General Ledger.

 #### To remove distribution history

-1. Back up your company’s accounting data.
-See the System Administrator’s Guide (Help \>\> Contents \>\> select System Administration) for more information about making backups.
+1. Back up your company's accounting data.
+See the System Administrator's Guide (Help \>\> Contents \>\> select System Administration) for more information about making backups.

 2. Open the Remove Receivables Distribution History window.
 (Sales \>\> Utilities \>\> Remove Distributions)